Home โ€บ Products โ€บ Wet Collectors

 Hydromax WC5000

-Micro Air’s primary wet collector for combustible metal applications.
-Agitated water bath with internal baffles captures and contains reactive dust.
-Eliminates the need for explosion vents, backblast dampers, fast-acting valves, and chemical isolation systems that dry collectors require.
+Micro Air’s main wet collector for combustible metal.
+An agitated water bath and internal baffles catch and hold the reactive dust.
+Skips the explosion vents, backblast dampers, fast-acting valves, and chemical isolation a dry collector would need.

 Motor: 15 HP